 Table of Contents

-In Egyptian mythology, Wadjet was the patron goddess and guardian of Lower Egypt, who protected and guided the pharaohs and queens of Egypt.
-She’s among the oldest deities of ancient Egypt, dating back to the pre-dynastic period.
+In Egyptian mythology, Wadjet was the patron goddess and guardian of the Nile Delta, and the one who protected and guided the pharaohs and queens of Egypt.
+She’s among the oldest deities of ancient Egypt, dating back to the predynastic period.

 Wadjet was associated with several important Egyptian symbols and deities.
 She was also the deity of childbirth and cared for newborn babies.

 Wadjet was a predynastic snake deity, and the patron goddess of Lower Egypt.
 Her shrine was called Per-Nu, meaning ‘house of the flame’, due to the mythological belief that she could spit flames in defense of the pharaoh.
 In some myths, Wadjet is said to be the daughter of sun god, Ra.
 She was also said to be the wife of Hapi, the deity of the Nile River.
 Wadjet gained more popularity and fame after the unification of Egypt, when she and her sister, Nekhbet, became the patron goddesses of the country.

 Wadjet was a powerful deity who protected and guided the other gods as well as the Egyptian royal family.
 She was typically depicted as a serpent goddess, which refers to her strength, power and ability to strike the enemy.
 She was also depicted as a cobra with a lion’s head, and of course as the Eye of Horus.